deepaxlab/ansible/ad_hoc/README.md

 ansible allservers -i /etc/ansible/inventory -m ping
 ```

-ansible all= the ad hoc command to to traget on group 'all', so basically in this case it will target all host mentioned in the inventory file.
+ansible all= the ad hoc command to to traget on group 'allservers', so basically in this case it will target all host mentioned in the inventory file.

 -i= 'i' flag means inventory file and followed by the inventory file path.
 It coould be of any name such as inventory, hosts, etc